Work with Divisions

 This can be achieved by placing elements beneath a Division element, then setting the Division element's Show Modes attribute accordingly, as shown above.

 There are built-in Show Modes values available which can be very useful.
 For example, using the rdBrowser value will cause the division to be seen only when the report is displayed as HTML in a browser; using rdExportPdf will cause the division to be visible only when the report is exported as a PDF.
-For more information, see Work with Show Modes.
+For more information, see Show Modes.

 The Division element also has a Security Right ID attribute, which can also be used to set its visibility (and the visibility of its child elements).
 As mentioned earlier, circumstances may dictate that only certain parts of a report be visible to certain users.